 At Blooming Abilities, we believe that too often the burden of intervention and change is placed on people who suffer from societal inequality, oppression and injustice.
 For too long, professionals have allowed ableism to guide their treatment and recommendations when working with disabled people.
 Through our work, we hope to aid in the development of compassionate, accepting communities for all people.
 We believe that individuality, context and mental health should be recognized when working with individuals with developmental disabilities and other diagnoses.
 We aim to equip children, families and individuals with skills for advocacy, an awareness of self and systemic oppression and an understanding of neurodivergence.

 We believe in using a trauma informed approach that uses a critical lens to view how ABA operates within oppressed communities.
-Self advocacy is often something only afforded to those with societal privilege.
-We aim to create communities that work against oppression so people feel safe enough to advocate for their needs.
+Self-advocacy is often something only afforded to those with societal privilege.
+We, as behavioral therapists and advocates, aim to create communities that work against oppression, so people feel safe enough to advocate for their needs.

-We do not provide: DTT (discrete trial training), compliance based instruction, planned ignoring, high numbers of therapy hours.
+We do not provide: DTT (discrete trial training), compliance-based instruction, planned to ignore, high numbers of therapy hours.